cmu-pasta/DateSAT/tests/README.md

 Traditional unit tests that test individual functions and methods with specific inputs:
 - core_data_structures/ - Tests for Date and Period classes
 - date_validation/ - Tests for leap year and days-in-month validation
-- algorithm_specific/ - Tests for baseline vs advanced algorithm implementations
+- algorithm_specific/ - Tests for baseline vs epoch_days algorithm implementations

 ### Property-Based Tests (tests/property_tests/)
 Tests that verify mathematical properties and invariants using generated test data with Hypothesis: